 • Liquidate unused assets, so you can at least get some money back out of them.
 Outdated office equipment can go on eBay or Craigslist.
 Excess or obsolete inventory can be sold to an inventory liquidator.
 Lease unused office space to another business.

 • Take a second job.
-This is probably a last resort for small business owners who are already slammed with work.
+This is probably the last resort for small business owners who are already slammed with work.
 But it might be worth it for a few months just to get that debt monkey off your back.

 5. Create a Debt Reduction Strategy and Timetable